Development Containers in Education: A Guide for Instructors

 Now that we've seen a fantastic example of a container, let's set up our first container ourselves using the Dev Containers extension.
 Let's start off in a "Hello World" Python application:

 We'll select Dev Containers: Add Dev Container Configuration Files… to begin setting up the files necessary for a development container:

 Container configuration files are what's needed to create and customize a development container.
 The list of container definitions that appears is filtered based on the contents of your application, which in our case is a Python file.
 Let's select Python 3:

-The Remote - Containers extension automatically adds a
+The Dev Containers extension automatically adds a

 .devcontainer folder and two configuration files within it: